Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 Most people think gut health begins in the intestines.

-Biologically, it begins in the mouth — the origin point for digestion, mucosal immunity, inflammatory pathways, nitric oxide metabolism, and early metabolic signalling.
+Biologically, it begins in the mouth — the origin point for digestion, mucosal immunity, inflammatory pathways, nitric oxide metabolism, and early metabolic signaling.

 The oral microbiome is the first microbial ecosystem that food, supplements, and environmental inputs encounter.
 As shown in the Journal of Oral Biosciences (Wade, 2013), oral microbial communities orchestrate pH balance, immune readiness, nitric oxide production, mucosal communication, and the earliest stages of digestion.